Ty France Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 27th in MLB with a collective 7.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 7.7 K/9, the fifth-worst in the league.

 © 2023 Data Skrive.
 All rights reserved.